Kavca/osdu-akm-models/README.md

 AKM Modelling files can be stored locally on your computer as Project.json files.
 AKM Modelling files can also be done as a collaborate task with several team members with Project.json files stored in a GitHub repository.

+---

+    Note:
+    Click on "Project" in the top menu to open the Projects Canban to follow the progress of the project.
+    You can contribute by clicking "Add item" in the Input column of the Canban.
+    You can also add comments to the existing Cards.

 ## Lets get started

 <code>Tips: This page can also be viewed on: [View the project on GitHub](https://github.com/Kavca/osdu-akm-models)) (Right-Click to open in separate window!</code>